Axia-Tech/AXIA-wiki/docs/learn/learn-identity.md

 a transaction.

 Next, select "Submit Proposal" and enter the previously copied preimage hash.
-The `locked balance` field needs to be at least {{ identity_reserve_funds }} KSM.
+The `locked balance` field needs to be at least {{ identity_reserve_funds }} LUNAR.
 You can find out the minimum by querying the chain state under [Chain State](https://axiasolar.js.org/apps/#/chainstate) -> Constants -> democracy -> minimumDeposit.

 ![Submitting a proposal](../assets/identity/13.jpg)

-At this point, DOT holders can second the motion.
+At this point, SOLAR holders can second the motion.
 With enough seconds, the motion will become a referendum, which is then voted on.
 If it passes, users will be able to request judgement from this registrar.